nextgraph-org/nextgraph-rs/ng-sdk-js/example-webapp-react/README.md

 you need to have a running local ngd server.
 See those [instructions first](https://git.nextgraph.org/NextGraph/nextgraph-rs/src/branch/master/DEV.md#first-run).

-Then compile the nextgraphweb package in dev mode:
+If you are running a local devenv for the frontend of nextGraph on http://localhost:1421 , then (and only then) you need to compile the nextgraphweb package in dev mode:

 ```
 pnpm run -C ../../helpers/nextgraphweb builddev
 ```
+Due to the way `npm link`  works, you will have to run this command again, after each time you use `npm install`.

+Otherwise, if you are using http://localhost:14400 in your browser, just skip the line above, and continue with those:

 ```
 npm install